nikkNizz/Drawish/README.md

 To save the image to a file select: "Edit->Selection to file".
 To finish and pasting the selection, click on a point on the image.
 To skip pasting, deselect the selection button.

+#### Merge images
+From the "Edit->Paste from file" menu you can merge two images with three options.
+The second image can be put into a selection that can be moved to the desired point, or the second image can be automatically added to the right or below the first.

 #### Merge selection
 From the "Edit->Merge selection to image" menu you can merge the portion of the image below into the selection.